State of Michigan Flag - Michigan Drone Laws

 7. Take The Recreational UAS Safety Test (TRUST) and carry proof of test passage when flying.

 8. Have a current FAA registration.
 Mark (PDF) your drones on the outside with the registration number.
 And carry proof of registration when flying.
 Starting September 16, 2023, registered drones must broadcast Remote ID information.
-The FAA has delayed enforcement to March 16, 2024.
+The FAA temporarily delayed enforcement to March 16, 2024.
+That law is now in place and being enforced.

 9. Do not operate your drone in a manner that endangers the safety of the national airspace system.